syzkrash/skol/README.md

 **skol** (for **S**yz**k**rash **O**rdinary **L**anguage) is a minimalist,
 keyword-less language for computers.

+## Bye-bye!

+Skol is no longer in development.
+If you wish it was, however, feel free to fork the repository and keep it going.

 ## Quickstart

 Skol is not yet ready to be used in production, therefore you have to build it